+\Cref{cor-multiscale-convergence} established that two versions of the multiscale algorithm (lazy and greedy) converge to a solution of \cref{eq-scale-s-discretized-problem}.
+We now establish the paper's central claim: this convergence can be obtained at lower total cost, and with a tighter expected error bound, than solving~\cref{eq-scale-s-discretized-problem} at the finest scale \(s=1\) along.

+\paragraph{Cost model} Throughout this section we assume that one update $x^{k+1}\gets U(x^k)$ at problem size $I$ costs $\Theta(I^p)$ for some fixed $p\ge1$.
+The linear case $p=1$ covers the standard cost for projected gradient descent on separable problems: one gradient evaluation and one box projection each cost $\Theta(I)$ or $\Theta(I\log I)$.
+Denser problems cost more: the least-squares gradient update $x\leftarrow x-A^\top(Ax-y)$ with $A$, an $I$-by-$I$ matrix, scales quadratically ($p=2$).
+The multiscale advantage established below only grows with $p$, so $p=1$ is the worst case for our method.

-\Cref{lem-descent-lemma} establishes iterate convergence (cf.~\cref{def-iterate-convergence}) for projected gradient descent.
-We use this to derive expected convergence bounds for three approaches: projected gradient descent at scale $s=1$ (\cref{thm-expected-pgd-convergence}), greedy multiscale descent (\cref{thm-expected-greedy-convergence}), and lazy multiscale descent (\cref{thm-expected-lazy-convergence}).
-After presenting these results, we demonstrate that both multiscale variants achieve tighter error bounds with lower computational cost when the problem size and Lipschitz constant are sufficiently large.
+\Cref{def-iterate-convergence} provides iterate convergence for a $q$-linear update \(U\).
+Using this, we derive expected convergence bounds for three approaches: applying many iterations of \(U\) only at scale $s=1$ (\cref{thm-expected-pgd-convergence}), greedy multiscale descent (\cref{thm-expected-greedy-convergence}), and lazy multiscale descent (\cref{thm-expected-lazy-convergence}).
+We demonstrate that both multiscale variants achieve tighter error bounds with lower computational cost when the problem size is sufficiently large.